joeavanzato/LogBoost/README.md

 In addition to parsing CSV data, log2geo can also convert a limited number of other log-formats to CSV, currently including IIS and W3C formats - generic KV log breaking is being worked on.

 log2geo can also perform reverse lookups on each unique IP address detected in the source files to identify related domains.

 On top of this, it is possible to pull down text-based threat intelligence and parse these into a local SQLite DB which is then used to further enrich detected IP addresses with the 'type' provided in feed_config.json of the intel.

+All in - log2geo can add Country, City, ASN, ThreatCategory and live Domains to structured data (CSV/IIS/W3C) as well as unstructured data (raw logs, syslog, etc) using regex or known column names.

 ### Additional Features
 * Parsing CSV, IIS, W3C into structured CSV